A Scalable Entity-Based Framework for Auditing Bias in LLMs: Results

 \paragraph{Countries.} We observe polarization between Western and non-Western nations (Figure~\ref{fig_geo_sentiment}).
 Western industrialized nations exhibit positive bias associations (mean = $0.277$).
 In contrast, the Global South receives significantly lower scores (mean = $-0.053$, $p < 0.01$, d = $1.939$).
 We analyze GDP quantiles in Figure~\ref{fig_main_trends} (b) to refine results.
 The richest and poorest countries exhibit positive and negative biases across all tasks, with \textit{Humanitarian Resilience} showing the sharpest contrast.
 Table~\ref{tab_top_bottom_entities} shows that developed Scandinavian countries and Switzerland receive the highest bias scores, whereas conflict-affected regions and authoritarian regimes have the most negative scores.
 Beyond these examples, we note interesting bias behaviors at the country level.
 For instance, we observe a polarity inversion for Israel.
 While it elicits positive scores in three tasks (mean = $0.149$), it drops to a mean score of $-0.427$ for the \textit{International Law Breach Detection} task ($ p < 0.01$, $ d = 1.160$).
 Although models encode a generally positive geopolitical stance toward Israel, specific legal contexts elicit negative associations with compliance.
 For \textit{Humanitarian Resilience}, conflict regions are systematically classified as low-resilience, suggesting that model outputs rely heavily on learned priors regarding instability.
 We interpret this as prior-dominance over contextual evidence, without attributing it to a specific training stage.

-\paragraph{Companies.} Bias scores are non-uniformly distributed across tasks in Figure~\ref{fig_main_trends}(c), underscoring the importance of testing multiple tasks.
+\paragraph{Companies.} Bias scores are non-uniformly distributed across tasks in Figure~\ref{fig_main_trends} (c), underscoring the importance of testing multiple tasks.
 Finance exhibits a sharp inversion: companies receive positive scores for \textit{Product/Service Quality} but significant penalties for \textit{Violation Detection} ($0.103$ vs. $-0.139$, $p < 0.01$, $ d =- 1.696$).
 Agriculture has positive associations for \textit{Violation Detection} and negative ones for \textit{Quality Rating} ($0.101$ vs. $-0.079$, $p < 0.01$, $d=1.260$).
 These divergences suggest that the specific expression of bias is often a function of task-specific priors rather than entity attributes alone.

-Geographic origin is a primary predictor.
-Western companies have higher scores than Global South companies ($0.045$ vs. $-0.023$, $p < 0.01$, $d=0.596$).
-Industry also drives the outcomes.
-The pharmaceutical, real estate, and defense sectors exhibit negative bias (mean = $-0.044$, $p < 0.01$, $d = -0.41$), whereas the retail sector evaluation is more favorable than the average ($0.054$ vs. $-0.006$, $p < 0.01$, $ d = 0.518$).
-In Table~\ref{tab_top_bottom_entities}, PDVSA, the Venezuelan oil company, has a low score due to widespread criticisms of its operations.
-TEPCO is likely to be penalized because of its association with the Fukushima nuclear disaster.
+Additionally, geographic origin is a strong predictor of outcomes.
+Western companies receive higher scores than those from the Global South ($0.045$ vs. $-0.023$, $p < 0.01$, $d = 0.596$).
+Industry also plays a significant role: the pharmaceutical, real estate, and defense sectors are associated with lower scores (mean = $-0.044$, $p < 0.01$, $d = -0.41$), while the retail sector is evaluated more favorably than average ($0.054$ vs. $-0.006$, $p < 0.01$, $d = 0.518$).

+As shown in Table~\ref{tab_top_bottom_entities}, some entities receive particularly low scores.
+For instance, PDVSA and TEPCO are both assigned low values, which may reflect strong associations in the training data with widely reported controversies, such as governance issues in the case of PDVSA and the Fukushima nuclear disaster for TEPCO.